adrielmori/PS-ES-2021-2-TakeOne/4.Sistema/README.md

   <li>View the average score and number of ratings for movies - R6</li>
 </ul>

-# :run: Instructions to run Pipeline
+# :runner Instructions to run Pipeline

 ## Git clone